box/box-python-sdk-gen/docs/legal_hold_policy_assignments.md

   - Used as `legal_hold_policy_assignment_id` in path `path` of the API call
 - query_params `GetLegalHoldPolicyAssignmentFileOnHoldQueryParamsArg`
   - Used as queryParams for the API call
+- headers `GetLegalHoldPolicyAssignmentFileOnHoldHeadersArg`
+  - Used as headers for the API call

 ### Returns